 In this article I will inform you about the Blue Mountains.
 I’ll tell you what I think is worthwhile and what not.
 If you want to read the article about the Blue Mountains beforehand, I’ll link it here: Journey to Down Under – 2.
 Stage Blue Mountains

 Something you really need to do is the Prince Henry Cliffwalk.
 It starts at Scenic World, a funicular and incline, and continues to Leura, a neighboring village of Katoomba.
-On the way, you’ll pass what you feel are 100 vantage points.
+On the way, you’ll pass about 100 Lookout points.
 Each of them offers a unique view of the Blue Mountains.
 If you make a small detour to the Amphitheater Walking Track, you’ll reach Bridal Veil Falls.
 An untouched spot of nature and we saw almost nobody on the way.
 You can really walk very relaxed and undisturbed.
-But beware, the trail is not for inexperienced hikers or people who don’t like to walk uphill.
-A little tip on the side: Take enough water and provisions with you, as there are no wells and it can be very exhausting and you get hungry very quickly.
+But beware, the trail is not for unexperienced hikers or people who don’t like to walk uphill.
+A little tip: Take enough water and snacks with you, as there are no wells and it can be very exhausting and you get hungry very quickly.

 Last but not least I recommend Wentworth Falls Lake.
 A beautiful big lake near Wentworth Falls.
 The lake is ideal for picnicking or just to relax.
 It is very quiet there and the lake itself is also perfect for swimming.
 Only not in winter, when the lake is very cold.
-Nevertheless I kept my feet clean because I love cold water.
+Nevertheless I put my feet in the clean cold water because I love cold water.

 Another half negative point is the Scenic World.
 A privately operated tourist attraction offering a Scenic Cableway, Scenic Railway and Scenic Skyway.
 We would have liked to have taken the Scenic Railway, but it has just been renovated.
 We found the prices much too expensive.
 A day ticket costs 44-49 AUD, which is about 35-40 Swiss Francs.
 This was not worthwhile, as the trip with the Skyway took only ten minutes.
 But if all 3 means of transport had been available, we would have bought the day ticket.
 You might ask yourself why we wanted to take the Scenic Railway.
 The reason is that the Scenic Railway is the steepest funicular in the world, with a gradient of 52 degrees and a length of 310 meters.
 That’s why I really wanted to get on the funicular.

 If you have ever been there, I would like to know how you remember the Blue Mountains.
 I’d love to have a like and feedback and don’t forget to follow my blog if you like the content!
-Stay tuned!
+So stay tuned!